 Your smile is a big part of your life.
-From the first impression you give to a big feature of almost every picture you take.
+It’s part of the first impression for everyone you meet and a feature of nearly every picture you take.
 That’s why as a parent, you want to see your children grow up to have beautiful smiles of their own.

 Does that mean you need to worry when your children’s baby teeth come in crooked?
-We’re going to take a look at crooked baby teeth and other common childhood dental issues to help you make the best possible decisions to give your child a happy, healthy smile for life.
+Here we’ll take a look at this and other common childhood dental issues to help you make the best possible decisions to give your child a happy, healthy smile for life.

 Are Your Child’s Baby Teeth Crooked?

-Baby teeth play an important role in adult dental health, as they act as placeholders for permanent teeth.
+Baby teeth play an important role in adult dental health.
+They act as placeholders for permanent teeth.
 The shape and structure of your child’s permanent teeth are crucial to their overall health and development, as they provide the foundation for how they will speak, eat, and smile as they grow older.

-Whether your child’s baby teeth come in crooked or not, the most important thing to do is focus on excellent infant oral care by monitoring their mouth for abnormalities and to make sure their teeth are being cleaned after meals to prevent cavities.
+Whether your child’s baby teeth are crooked or not, the most important thing to do is focus on excellent infant oral care.
+Watch for signs of infected teeth or gums and make sure their teeth are being cleaned after meals to prevent cavities.

 How to Monitor Your Child’s Dental Health

-Although it’s common for baby teeth to be crooked, you need to be on the lookout for other issues during teething to help ensure your child’s adult teeth will be healthy.
+Although it’s common for baby teeth to come in crooked, you need to be on the lookout for other issues during teething to help ensure your child’s adult teeth will be healthy.
 You should keep an eye out for some of the standard childhood dental concerns.

 Check your baby’s mouth for common dental issues, such as: